 At TEAM, our answer for this vital need is member care.

 When a missionary feels discouraged or a family serving overseas faces difficult life circumstances or relational tension, they are never alone.
 We are committed to being sensitive to the needs of each person in our mission community and following the biblical mandate to care for one another (1 Cor.
-12:22-24).
-Relying on God and his power, we strive to nurture growth, promote healing and help people maintain spiritual, emotional, relational, and physical well being so they can thrive as God’s children and be effective where he has called them.
+12:22-26, ESV).
+Relying on God and His power, we strive to nurture growth, promote healing and help people maintain spiritual, emotional, relational, and physical well being so they can thrive as God’s children and be effective where He has called them.

 Member care is a crucial part of TEAM’s ministry to keep healthy missionaries on the field.
 Support from the Global Outreach Fund (GO Fund) allows this part of our ministry to continue.
 If you would like to give to the GO Fund, please click here.